alphagov/govuk-prototype-kit-docs/docs/documentation/accessibility.md

 ### Compliance status

-The Prototype Kit website at [https://govuk-prototype-kit.herokuapp.com](/) is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard, due to the non-compliances listed below.
+The Prototype Kit website at [https://govuk-prototype-kit.herokuapp.com](/) is fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

-### Non-accessible content

-The content listed below is non-accessible for the following reasons.

-#### Non-compliance with the accessibility regulations

-The kit uses an old version of the step by step pattern, in which it is not clear if elements are buttons or links.
-This fails WCAG 2.1 criterion 1.3.1 (info and relationships).

-We plan to fix these issues by 31 August 2022.

 ### How this website has been tested for accessibility